ProjectEvergreen/greenwood/www/pages/docs/layouts.md

            └── 404.html
 ```

-It will be emitted to the output directory as a top level _404.html_, which is the [commmon convention](https://docs.netlify.com/routing/redirects/redirect-options/#custom-404-page-handling) for most hosts and web servers.
+It will be emitted to the output directory as a top level _404.html_, which is the [common convention](https://docs.netlify.com/routing/redirects/redirect-options/#custom-404-page-handling) for most hosts and web servers.

 ### Single Page Applications